snymrova/omd-webapp/docs/Guides/structured-walk.md

    - **Purpose:** Adds variety to the walk and teaches your dog to adjust their pace in response to your movement.

 These structured walk ideas can be easily adapted to your dog's needs and environment, providing mental and physical stimulation while reinforcing good behavior.

+## Tips for Success

+- **Stay Calm and Consistent:** Your dog takes cues from your behavior.
+If you remain calm and assertive during the walks, your dog is more likely to mirror that behavior.
+- **Be Patient:** It might take a few days for your dog to adjust to this new routine.
+Consistency is

 ---